home-assistant/home-assistant.io/source/_components/sensor.rmvtransport.markdown

   required: true
   type: string
 destinations:
-  description: One or multiple final stop names, e.g., 'Frankfurt (Main) Hauptbahnhof' or ['Frankfurt (Main) Hauptbahnhof','Frankfurt (Main) Stadion'].
-This can be used to only consider a particular direction of travel.
+  description: "One or multiple final stop names, e.g., 'Frankfurt (Main) Hauptbahnhof' or ['Frankfurt (Main) Hauptbahnhof','Frankfurt (Main) Stadion'].
+This can be used to only consider a particular direction of travel."
   required: false
   type: [string]
 lines:
-  description: One or more line numbers, e.g., `'S8'` or `['S8', 'RB33', '41']`
+  description: "One or more line numbers, e.g., `'S8'` or `['S8', 'RB33', '41']`"
   required: false
   default: The default is the station name.
   type: [string, int]
 products:
-  description: One or more modes of transport `['U-Bahn', 'Tram', 'Bus', 'S-Bahn', 'RB', 'RE', 'EC', 'IC', 'ICE']`.
+  description: "One or more modes of transport `['U-Bahn', 'Tram', 'Bus', 'S-Bahn', 'RB', 'RE', 'EC', 'IC', 'ICE']`."
   required: false
   default: Defaults to all.
   type: [string]